jawohldev/FTM-hackathon/README.md

 ### DashBoard
 We built a user-friendly dashboard for VAMP, a lottery cryptocurrency, using Next.js and React.
 The dashboard had key features, including winner tracking, jackpot holdings, and statistics, timer until the next winner, and the amount of VAMP burned.
 After gathering requirements, we designed a UI using Next.js and React that reflected VAMP's brand identity and ensured easy navigation.
 We developed front-end components to display real-time information from VAMP's API, including a winner tracking component, jackpot holdings and statistics component, timer until the next winner component, and the VAMP burned component.
 These features provided users with valuable information, creating trust in the platform's long-term viability.

-### Bots -
+### Bots
 we used Nextcord, a Discord API wrapper for Python, to build the Discord bot.
-Nextcord provides an easy-to-use interface for interacting with Discord's API, allowing us to build and deploy the bot quickly.
-We used Nextcord's API to create commands for the bot to execute, including the ability to display information about the project, such as its price and market capitalization.
+We used Nextcord's API to  display information about the project, such as its price and burn and supply, who is the current leader of the jackpot and what the winnings are.

-For the Telegram bot, we used the Requests library, a Python library for making HTTP requests, to communicate with Telegram's API.
-We built a bot that allowed users to check the current price of the project, receive notifications about significant changes in price, and perform other tasks such as setting alerts and receiving updates about the project's progress.
+We built a Telegram bot, using requests.py, that informed the user about the timing of jackpot. what it held, and when the Jackpot events fired.

-To integrate Web3, a library for interacting with Ethereum blockchain, into the bots, we used the library's Python implementation, Web3.py.
 We utilized Web3.py to query and display blockchain data, such as the current balance of the project's wallet and the total supply of the project's tokens.
 We also used Web3.py to execute smart contract functions, such as distributing tokens to users.
 ## Challenges we ran into

 ## Accomplishments that we're proud of

-### Game theory -
+### Game theory
 We are proud of the game theory for VAMP because it provides a fair and transparent way for players to participate in the lottery and win rewards.
 The game theory ensures that the jackpot is won by the last buyer within a given period, creating an element of excitement and competition for players.

 Moreover, the jackpot's capped amount ensures that the system remains sustainable, and the 70% reinvestment of funds into buying and burning VAMP tokens promotes the platform's long-term viability.
 The distribution of rewards to the team, jackpot, and token burn aligns with the project's overall goals and vision, while also incentivizing desirable behaviors among players.